Skip to Content

 Historically, taxpayers who wished to install renewable energy property (e.g., wind, solar, geothermal) had two alternative paths to choose from.
 The first, the investment tax credit under Section 48 (ITC), was claimed in the year that the property was placed in service and was calculated as a percentage of the project’s cost basis.
 The second, the production tax credit under Section 45 (PTC), was claimed annually over 10 years based on the amount of electrical output in such years.
 The IRA significantly enhanced both the ITC and PTC on a temporary basis, with Dec.
 31, 2024, being the operative BOC date.
 Projects meeting that deadline are generally unaffected by the OBBB.

 The IRA also created new versions of the ITC and PTC, under Section 48E (ITC) and Section 45Y (PTC), respectively.
 Those credits have been available for projects that began construction after Dec.
 31, 2024.
-However, the OBBB has now modified such rules with varying effective dates.
+However, the OBBB modified such rules with varying effective dates.
 Specific changes include:

 Determining the beginning of construction (BOC) date